You are here

 - Start learning without a script.
 If it tells a story work on getting the class familiar with the story.
-Support the storytelling with visuals if possible (see the posters available with Reader's Theatre scripts)
+Support the storytelling with visuals if possible (see the posters available with Reader's Theatre scripts).

-- Give students tasks to re order the narrative and move on to reordering dialogue or giving half a scene and asking them to match the missing parts or tell you what might be missing.
+- Give students tasks to reorder the narrative and move on to reordering dialogue or giving half a scene and asking them to match the missing parts or tell you what might be missing.

-Use Reader's theatre
+Use Reader's Theatre

-- The narrative tells a story which is easier for language learners to follow and work on
+- The narrative tells a story which is easier for language learners to follow and work on.

-- Everyone in the class can be involved if different readings are attempted
+- Everyone in the class can be involved if different readings are attempted.

-- Minimal teacher participation is required
+- Minimal teacher participation is required.

-- No learning your lines as the performers read aloud from scripts
+- No learning your lines as the performers read aloud from scripts.

-This site has loads of free resources, scripts with visuals and written versions of the narratives.
-This is Aaron Shepherd’s Reader’s Theater and the scripts are excellent for language learners:
+Aaron Shepherd's Reader's Theater has lots of free resources, scripts with visuals and written versions of the narratives.The scripts are excellent for language learners: